Reezwan95/LDA_Topic_Modeling/README.md

 # LDA_Topic_Modeling

-This Jupyter notebook file performs Bayesian Models for Data Analysis on Visits on a Website dataset using functions, calculations and visualizations with NumPy, Pandas, PyMC, pyLDAvis, NLTK, Gensim, and Matplotlib/Seaborn.
+This Jupyter notebook file utilizes Bayesian Models for Data Analysis on Visits on a Website dataset using functions, calculations and visualizations with NumPy, Pandas, PyMC, pyLDAvis, NLTK, Gensim, and Matplotlib/Seaborn.

 This project was an assignment for MIE223: Data Science course at UofT.